Hunting the first Cosmic Giants: formation and detectability of Direct Collapse Black Holes around high-redshift quasars: Discussion

-A final caveat to consider is that, in our modelling, we assumed an initial seed mass for DCBHs of $M_{\rm seed} = 10^5 ~\msun$.
-Recent detailed hydrodynamical simulations suggest that, even in the presence of strong LW fluxes, $\rm H_2$ formation might still occur in the inner regions of the collapsing cloud, leading to fragmentation and a maximum BH mass of $\sim 10^4 ~\msun$ \citep{Prole2024}.
-In this scenario, the detection of heavy-seed descendants could become more challenging, unless they undergo phases of even more efficient, possibly super-Eddington, accretion.
 On this point, it is worth stressing that such episodes of accretion may not be uncommon among the investigated population.
 In this work, we have assumed that BH accretion is always capped at the Eddington limit.
 Over the evolution of the heavy-seed descendants examined between redshifts $z = 8$ and $7$, we find that they accrete at the Eddington limit for approximately $\sim 60 \%$ of the time spent in an active accretion phase, defined as $\rm \dot{M}/\dot{M}_{\rm Edd} > 0.1$.
 Although a detailed characterization of potential super-critical accretion episodes, and of their impact on the host galaxy, is beyond the scope of this work and would require dedicated spectral modelling, these findings nonetheless suggest that the estimated number of detectable systems could increase when accounting for such accretion phases.